Chris Eubank: Early life

-Boxing career
+Amateur career

 Eubank made a fresh start in New York, where he trained at the Jerome Boxing Club on Westchester Avenue, following in the footsteps of his elder brothers (twins, Peter and Simon Eubank) back in England.
 Eubank became obsessed with boxing training and went to the gym every day, working as caretaker to pay his way.
 He won the 1984 Spanish Golden Gloves Tournament and also got to the semi-final stage of the main Golden Gloves tourney at Madison Square Garden at aged 18.

 He writes in his autobiography that his drive to succeed in boxing came through his drive to become an accepted individual, largely caused by subjective bullying from his elder brothers.

+Professional career

+Early career

-He made his professional debut at the Atlantis Hotel and Casino against Tim Brown, shortly after his 19th birthday.
+Eubank made his professional debut at the Atlantis Hotel and Casino against Tim Brown, shortly after his 19th birthday.
 Although his next 10 fights went largely unnoticed, in February 1989 he made brief headlines in defeating Jamaican Anthony Logan in an undercard match to a Nigel Benn-headliner.
 Benn was a rising star at the time and Logan had come close to beating him.
 Eubank now made Brighton in England his adopted hometown and set his sights on Benn, believing he could beat him.

 After a string of stoppage victories following a dominant 10-round decision over American gatekeeper Randy Smith, Eubank captured the WBC International title in 1990 against Hugo Corti.
 Later in the year, he knocked out Renaldo Dos Santos in precisely 20 seconds (including the 10-count).

 WBO middleweight champion

+Eubank vs. Benn

 Eubank won the WBO middleweight title against Nigel Benn (and the odds) in a classic encounter that was later released on DVD: a gruelling battle which ended when Benn (ahead on points, but only narrowly) was stopped on his feet near the end of round 9.
 Eubank would defend the title successfully against Dan Sherry (in a fight cut short by a headbutt, for which Eubank was penalised 2 points but still won on points over the 9 completed rounds), fellow Briton Gary Stretch and fellow Briton, Michael Watson, fighting him to a narrow 12-round majority decision in Eubank's favour.
 This concluded Eubank's career as a middleweight, with a 28–0 record.